oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 ## Questions

-If you have an issue or a question, please contact Vishnu Kammari at vishnu.kammari@oracle.com.
+If you have an issue or a question, please contact Vishnu Kammari at vishnu.kammari@oracle.com or Grant Neuman at grant.neuman@oracle.com.